"The Incredible 'Super-Pro'

 The Military "Super-Pro" 1935-1945

 The Super-Pro was selling to the military on a small scale before WWII.
 In June 1935, the U.S. Army Signal Corps ordered the new Super-Pro receiver under contract (order) number 10932-NY-35 with the receiver designated as the SPA.
 Although this contract is nine months ahead of the official QST announcement in March 1936, it seems likely that the SPA was delivered long before the civilian versions were available.
 The SPA was essentially the SP-10 version of the Super-Pro with a military data plate mounted on the front panel.
-By about 1937, the SP-100 was also produced for the Signal Corps using the same 1935 contract order number with the same issued date.
-While the SPA was virtually identical to the SP-10, the "Super-Pro" SP-100 version had several changes incorporated into its circuit.
+By about 1936, the SPA was upgraded to Signal Corps requirements but still using the same 1935 contract order number with the same issued date.
+While the early SPA was virtually identical to the SP-10, the later SPA version had several changes incorporated into its circuit.
 Audio output impedance was changed to 600Z ohms.
 An extra choke was added to the power supply to sub for the field coil speaker allowing the use of a PM speaker with 600Z matching transformer.
 The "Speaker-Phones" switch was replaced with a front panel phone jack that was in parallel with the 600Z audio output.
 The antenna impedance was increased to 300Z ohms.
-As with the earlier versions, these Army SP-100 receivers didn't have crystal filters and a military data plate was installed on the front panel.
+As with the earlier versions, these later SPA receivers didn't have crystal filters and a military data plate was installed on the front panel.

 By 1943, the military versions were being identified by their US Army Signal Corps designations.
 The "X" was known as the BC-1004, while the "LX" was the BC-779.
 The least seen version is the "SX" which was known as the BC-794.
 There was another version shown in the military manuals, the R-129/U. This receiver seems to have been very poorly documented since it's low frequency coverage is shown as 300kc to 550kc and its IF is specified as 465kc.
 It's highly unlikely that the R-129/U had the low frequency coverage specified since it conflicted with the standard 465kc IF.
 It's more likely that the R-129/U covered 200kc to 400kc and .54mc to 10mc with the 200kc to 400kc coils being installed in place of the 10mc to 20mc band.
 This version would have used standard Hammarlund components.